vinod1988/idsentra/README.md

 ## 📚 Examples

-The `/examples` directory contains comprehensive examples demonstrating how to use the `@idsentra/core` package:
+The `/examples` directory contains comprehensive examples demonstrating how to use the `idsentra` package:

 1. **Basic Usage** (`basic-usage.ts`):
    - Logger setup and usage